ninjamuffin99/FulpTronJS/COMMANDS.md

 - `fulpEval` literally a command that lets you hack into my PC, no jokes.
 However only I can use it heheheh

 ### VARIOUS MUSIC COMMANDS!!
 Right now, the music bot side is *VERY* WIP.
-Currently you can only make a queue of songs, and wait for each of them to playthrough
+Currently you can only make a queue of songs, and wait for each of them to playthrough.

+Also you need to be in a voice channel

 - `fulpPlay <youtube link/playlist or search terms>` The bot allows you to search for music through discord!
 Or you can drop a link to an individual song or playlist

-## coming eventually
-- The ability to play music in voice chat (just need to fix up queues and shit)
+- `fulpSkip` Skips the current song and goes to the next one in the queue
+- `fulpStop` Stops all the music and empties the queue
+- `fulpVolume <volume from 0-100>` Changes the volume for all users.
+100 usually sounds yucky and distorted if you have the defauilt discord user audio set at 100% as well.
+Usually 25-50 sounds alright
+- `fulpnp` aka `fulpNowPlaying` as the command suggests, it shows what song is currently playing.
+- `fulpQueue` Displays the list of songs to be played, or as some schmoes call it, a *queue*
+- `fulpPause` Pauses the current song
+- `fulpResume` If paused, resumes the music